3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

-To overcome these, FASP physically optimizes channel performance with the deeply cascaded diffractive metasurfaces for pre-detection computing.
+To overcome these, AE-DNN physically optimizes channel performance with the deeply cascaded diffractive metasurfaces for pre-detection computing.
 The discretized detection regions at output plane are designed to directly receive the separated channel signals to reduce the row-vector correlation of $\mathbf{G}(\bm{\theta}, f)$.
-FASP intrinsically achieves the transformation $\mathbf{O}(\bm{\theta}, f) \in \mathbb{C}^{n \times n} $ that performs the change of basis for the column space of $\mathbf{G}(\bm{\theta}, f)$ to orthogonalize array response vectors and construct independent source channels:
+AE-DNN intrinsically achieves the transformation $\mathbf{O}(\bm{\theta}, f) \in \mathbb{C}^{n \times n} $ that performs the change of basis for the column space of $\mathbf{G}(\bm{\theta}, f)$ to orthogonalize array response vectors and construct independent source channels: